-- General anesthesia is not usually needed for bronchoscopy.
+- General anesthesia isn’t usually needed for bronchoscopy.

-- The bronchoscope is a soft, small-circumference tube with a light and magnifying glass on the end.
-The doctor feeds the scope through your nose or mouth, and into your lungs.
+- The bronchoscope is a soft, small tube with a light and magnifying glass on the end.
+Your doctor feeds the scope through your nose or mouth and into your lungs.

-- Using the magnifying glass, the doctor can see into the lungs and use the scope to remove a sample of your sputum.
+- Your doctor can see into your lungs using a magnifying glass, and they can use the scope to remove a sample of your sputum.

-- A nurse will attend you during and after the procedure until you are fully awake.
+- You’ll have a nurse with you during and after the procedure until you’re fully awake.

 - For safety, you should have someone else drive you home.

-If your test results are normal (negative), this means no mycobacterial organisms were found.
+If your test results are normal, or negative, this means no mycobacterial organisms were found.

 If the test is abnormal, it means the stain is positive for one of the following organisms: